An Algorithm for Local Transverse Feedback Linearization: Example: Performing the Algorithm

 The next iteration of the algorithm looks at index \(k = 2.\) Here, we again note that \(\rho_{1} > \rho_2\) and \(\mu = 1.\) We expect to see one new scalar output with relative degree \(2\) at \(p_0\) that is constant on \(\Manifold{L}.\) Integrate \(\langle \Ideal{I}^{(1)}, \D t\rangle^{(\infty)}\) to find

 where we highlight the fact that, as expected, the known output \(h\) and its Lie derivative \(\Lie_f h\) appear explicitly in the first two components.
 Unfortunately, it is not obvious (at first glance) what the new scalar output is since none of the other components are constant on \(\Manifold{L}\) besides the trivial \(t\) component.
-However, Lemma~\ref{lem:adaptToL} states that a rewriting for \(F_1\) where four components vanish on \(\Manifold{L}\) is possible.
-The simplest strategy is to restrict \(F_1\) to \(\Manifold{L}\) and eliminate the effect of the coordinates algebraically.
-We perform this to find that the algebraic combination of components of \(F_1,\)
+However, Lemma~\ref{lem:adaptToL} states that a rewriting for \(H_1\) where four components vanish on \(\Manifold{L}\) is possible.
+The simplest strategy is to restrict \(H_1\) to \(\Manifold{L}\) and eliminate the effect of the coordinates algebraically. {\blue We perform this to find that the algebraic combination \(2\, H_1^3 + (H_1^4)^2 - H_1^5\) of components of \(H_1\) vanish on \(\Manifold{L}.\)} Using this, rewrite \(H_1\) as